-We traditionally think of poor diet, lack of exercise, smoking, and obesity as risk factors for chronic illness, but research suggests that hidden tooth infections should be added to this list for a number of conditions, from heart disease, endocarditis, and pneumonia, autoimmune disorders, and dementia.
+We often associate chronic illnesses with poor diet, lack of exercise, smoking, and obesity.
+However, research shows hidden tooth infections can also contribute to heart disease, endocarditis, pneumonia, autoimmune disorders, and dementia.

 Mouth infections tucked away beneath crowns, implants, root canals, tooth sockets, or jaw recesses are often difficult to detect due to lack of symptoms.
 In fact, up to 1 in 4 people could possess a hidden tooth infection and not even know it!
 Getting regular examinations from a qualified dental practitioner is crucial to making sure hidden infections don’t worsen over time and increase your risk of chronic disease.